hugheylab/metapredict/readme.md

 # metapredict

 `metapredict` enables meta-analysis of gene expression using the elastic net (i.e., `glmnet`).
+Even if you plan to run your own analysis and not the elastic net, `metapredict` makes it straightforward to normalize all your microarray data and map probes from various platforms to Entrez Gene IDs.
 For technical details, please check out the [paper](http://nar.oxfordjournals.org/content/43/12/e79.full).

 ## Installation